Updated 13 May 2018

 - Stone Pine, Bathurst, New South Wales

-- Saleyards Distillery, Capricorn Spiced Rum, Allenstown, Queensland new in 2017
+- Saleyards Distillery, Capricorn Spiced Rum, Allenstown, Queensland

 - South Sea Rum, Western Australia